Naquee/massive-things-7112/README.md

 * Add to cart opt for buying products
 * Detailed product preview page
 * Sorting Higher to Lower price,Lower to Higher price
-* Sorting According to Country
+* Sorting According to Countries

 # Screenshots of Our Website
 Home Page